lucasktlee/posts/published/spa-indemnities.md

         <li id="fn08">Glenn D. West, “That Pesky Little Thing Called Fraud: An Examination of Buyers’ Insistence Upon (and Sellers’ Too Ready Acceptance of) Undefined “Fraud Carve-Outs” in Acquisition Agreements”, <cite>The Business Lawyer</cite>, vol. 69, August 2014, 1049 – 1079. <a href="#fref08">&#8593;</a></li>
         <li id="fn09"><cite>ABRY Partners V, L.P. v.
 F&#38;W Acquisition LLC</cite> 891 A.2d 1032, 1062 (Del.
 Ch.
 2006). <a href="#fref09">&#8593;</a></li>
         <li id="fn10"><cite>HIH Casualty &#38; General Insurance Ltd. v.
 Chase Manhattan Bank</cite> [2003] UKHL 6. <a href="#fref10">&#8593;</a></li>
         <li id="fn11">Don’t laugh.
-I’ve had some fairly intense discussions with seller(s) in emerging markets over which country’s laws should govern the stock purchase agreement, keeping in mind that not every country has a fully functioning legal system and impartial judiciary, and that the length of time it takes for a court case to move through the system in some countries can be measured in years or even a decade.
+I’ve had some fairly intense discussions with seller(s) in emerging markets over which country’s laws should govern the acquisition agreement, keeping in mind that not every country has a fully functioning legal system and impartial judiciary, and that the length of time it takes for a court case to move through the system in some countries can be measured in years or even a decade.
 It <em>is</em> an issue outside of the U.S. and Western Europe. <a href="#fref11">&#8593;</a></li>
         <li id="fn12">I should note that these buyouts were secondary buyouts where the seller(s) were financial sponsors.
 Accordingly, the sample is not representative of trends in buyout transactions more generally. <a href="#fref12">&#8593;</a></li>
         <li id="fn13">The preference for buy-side policies over sell-side policies has to do with: (1) the fact that purchaser(s) claim directly against the insurer, rather than first claiming against the seller(s) and then having the seller(s) claim against the insurer, and (2) the fact that . <a href="#fref13">&#8593;</a></li>
         <li id="fn14">For example, an insurer may not wish to insure against various forms of tax related liabilities, particularly in certain jurisdictions that have less settled tax laws, as the risk is either not quantifiable or is significantly higher than the insurer is able to underwrite at a particular premium. <a href="#fref14">&#8593;</a></li>